EdHarty/Kris-Kringle/README.md

 ### Logout Page
-- When logging out using the navigation bar, the site user is redirected to a sign-out page to confirm.
+- When logging out using the navigation bar, the site user is directed to a sign-out page to confirm.

 <img width="956" alt="signout" src="https://user-images.githubusercontent.com/88341568/235666737-d03c96b2-c984-47d0-8b08-6823c1c5e697.png">